A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: REAL DATA APPLICATION

-We focused on a patient-centered outcome associated with the concept of ``aging in place" and widely applied in recent literature: Days at Home (DAH) \citep{falvey2023associations, mutchie2023associations, shen2024analyzing}.
-This claims-based metric DAH can be defined by subtracting the total number of days spent in hospitals, skilled nursing facilities, hospital observation, and emergency department visits from the total number of days alive.
-To reflect extremely unfavorable recovery outcomes, we defined the outcome $Y$ as one if the total DAH was fewer than $10$ days or death occurred within 12 months after a hip fracture, and zero otherwise.
-For our analysis, we used the $2017$ cohort ($20\%$ random samples of national beneficiaries) that was available to our team as the target dataset and treated seven cohorts from 2010-2016 that were available to our collaborator as source datasets ($5\%$ random samples).

-The study inclusion criteria required beneficiaries to be 65 years or older and have experienced a traumatic hip fracture.
-Hip fractures were identified using ICD-9 and ICD-10 diagnosis codes for femoral neck or intertrochanteric fractures, while excluding those involving the pelvic rim and acetabulum.
+Eligible beneficiaries were aged 65 years or older and had a traumatic hip fracture.
+Hip fractures were identified using ICD-9 and ICD-10 diagnosis codes for femoral neck or intertrochanteric fractures, excluding fractures involving the pelvic rim or acetabulum.
 We excluded individuals who were not community-dwelling at baseline (i.e., long-stay nursing home residents prior to admission), those who died during their index admission for hip fracture, were discharged against medical advice, or were hospitalized on a U.S. territory (e.g., Puerto Rico).
 Additionally, we excluded individuals who did not maintain continuous Medicare fee-for-service enrollment for $6$ months prior to and $12$ months following the hip fracture admission.
-In addition, states with fewer than five enrolled patients were excluded to ensure data reliability and adequate representation.
-These criteria resulted in a final sample size of $1,830$ patients for the $2017$ cohort, with annual cohort sizes of $137$, $213$, $216$, $219$, $199$, $195$, $187$, and $464$ from $2010$ to $2017$, respectively.
+In addition, states with fewer than five eligible patients were also excluded to ensure data reliability and adequate representation.
+These criteria resulted in a final sample size of $1,830$ patients, with annual cohort sizes of $137$, $213$, $216$, $219$, $199$, $195$, $187$, and $464$ from $2010$ to $2017$, respectively.